Ares-Developers/Ares-docs/new/spybehavior.rst

 :tagdef:`[BuildingType]SpyEffect.ResetSuperweapons=boolean`
-  Whether or not spying this enemy building will cause all super weapons attached to it (:tag:`SuperWeapon`, :tag:`SuperWeapon2` and all super weapons on attached upgrades) to have their countdown timers restarted.
+  Whether or not spying this enemy building will cause all super weapons attached to it (:tag:`SuperWeapon`, :tag:`SuperWeapon2`, :tag:`SuperWeapons` and all super weapons on attached upgrades) to have their countdown timers restarted.

 .. _`spybehavior-stolentech`: